Beverley Meakin (MBACP accred)

 Other areas of counselling I deal with

-I charge £50 for a counselling session of 1hr.
+I charge £50 per hour for a counselling or supervision session

 Sessions can be weekly, fortnightly or negotiated on a week by week basis.